mohitsinha/spring-boot-webflux-reactive-mongo/README.md

 ## cURL Commands

-You can try the following API's after the server is running.
+You can try the following API's once the server is running.

 GET __/person__